Office Space in Clerkenwell

-Local Insight & Information About Clerkenwell
+Local Insight & Information

-The Well on St John St. is one on the top-end of our recommendations list, serving up the best in British and European recipes, as well exquisite seasonal cocktails.
+The Well on St John St. is one on the top end of our recommendations list, serving up the best in British and European recipes as well exquisite seasonal cocktails.
 Or alternatively, for a more fine dining option, Bistrot Bruno Loubet within The Zetter hotel is one of the best value and best quality dining choices in the area.

-Key Transport Links in Clerkenwell for the Commute
+Key Transport Links

 One of the most notable stalls to visit on the market is EC One jewellery, established in Clerkenwell in 1997 it has developed a dazzling reputation for its unique and stylish jewellery designs.
-They have over 50 designers in store and the likes of Kate Moss, Emma Watson, and Kristen Dunst have been known to have worn their designs.
-With pieces ranging from £30 to £3,000 you could easily spend your whole lunch hour picking out your favourites.
+They have over 50 designers in store and the likes of Kate Moss, Emma Watson and Kristen Dunst have been known to have worn their designs.
+With pieces ranging from £30 to £3,000 you could spend your whole lunch hour picking out your favourites.

 Clerkenwell Background and History